-A screenshot is an image of the visual displayed on the screen of a computer, smartphone, TV, or other such devices.
-Usually, the screenshots will be saved in a digital format such as JPG, PNG, etc. It can be taken using the default operating system shortcuts as well as using third-party programs.
-As per the reports from trusted sources, the origin of the screenshot lies somewhere around the 1960s.
+A screenshot is an image of the visual displayed on the screen of a computer, smartphone, TV, or other electronic devices at a given moment.
+Usually, the screenshots will be saved in a digital format such as JPG, PNG, etc. It can be taken using the default operating system shortcuts as well as using third-party programs such as software, apps, or browser extensions.
+As per the reports from some sources, the origin of the screenshot lies somewhere around the 1960s.
 Before that, the computer systems were not able to capture the visuals on the monitor.

 The emergence of the screenshot took a long path to advance like what we see today.
 In the initial days of the development, programmers were able to produce a non-graphical screenshot of the display with the text recorded.
 None of the graphics, images, structures on the screen were captured.
 From there, we reached a level where we are even able to record the entire screen for hours continuously, to capture a specific portion of the screen, to screencast a particular window, even to take scrolling screenshots of a whole webpage.